for 'overall satisfaction' in Biosciences of the Russell Group universities included in the National Student Survey 2022

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You will be assessed via a mixture of closed exams and continuous assessment.
 Although you must perform to a satisfactory level, Stage 1 (which is your first year) does not count towards the final degree.
 Your degree classification is determined by work in Stage 2 (25%), Stage 3 (37.5%) and Stage 4 (37.5%).
 If you undertake a year abroad or in industry this is marked by pass/fail.

 Throughout your course we will provide you with feedback on your work and assignments, which will give you an indication of the progress you are making in your studies.

 The figures above are based on data from 2016/17.
 Our course structures are changing in September 2023.
 Find out more about how this course may be affected.

 A degree in Biochemistry provides an excellent basis for science or health-related careers, and for a wide range of other occupations and professions from management and finance, to journalism and teaching.

 Studying Biochemistry will develop your critical thinking and research skills, and prepare you to be competitive for entry into relevant postgraduate degree programmes.

 Employment opportunities are diverse, ranging from biochemical research and development, to careers in science communication, the health service, forensic science, environmental health and wildlife conservation.
 Our graduates are not confined to science-related careers, and a significant number enter jobs within finance, public and private sector management, social and health service work, the media and law.

-AAA including Chemistry and either a second science or Maths
+AAA including grade A in Chemistry, plus a second science

 |Other international qualifications||Equivalent qualifications from your country|